rneha725/system_design_concepts/Systems/Storage/Dynamo Based Storage.md

 ### APIs

+#### **get(key)**
-get(key) : The get operation finds the nodes where the object associated with the given key is located and returns either a single object or a list of objects with conflicting versions along with a context .
+The get operation finds the nodes where the object associated with the given key is located and returns either a single object or a list of objects with conflicting versions along with a context .
 The context contains encoded metadata about the object that is meaningless to the caller and includes information such as the version of the object (more on this below).

+Dynamo’s get() request will go through the following steps:
+1. The coordinator requests the data version from N − 1 highest-ranked healthy nodes from the preference list.
+2. Waits until R − 1 replies.
+3. Coordinator handles causal data versions through a vector clock.
+4. Returns all relevant data versions to the caller.

+#### **put(key, context, object)**
-put(key, context, object) : The put operation finds the nodes where the object associated with the given key should be stored and writes the given object to the disk.
+The put operation finds the nodes where the object associated with the given key should be stored and writes the given object to the disk.
 The context is a value that is returned with a get operation and then sent back with the put operation.
 The context is always stored along with the object and is used like a cookie to verify the validity of the object supplied in the put request.

-A preference list is the N healthy nodes in the consistent hash ring.
-Hinted handoff is used if the main server is unavailable.

-### ‘put()’ process #
 Dynamo’s put() request will go through the following steps:
 1. The coordinator generates a new data version and vector clock component.